vincentbernat/serverspec-example/README.md

 of tests executed succesfully or not.
 By clicking on one result, you'll get details of what happened, including the backtrace if any.

+There is a task `reports:view` which triggers a WebRick HTTP server on port 5000.
+Just open up http://localhost:5000/viewer to get quick access to the generated reports.

 There is a task `reports:gzip` which will gzip reports (and remove empty ones).
 To be able to still use them without manual unzip, you need a configuration like this in nginx to be able to serve them: